luisnose/Data_project2/README.md

 <img src="./Images/GoodWork.jpg" width="25%"><br/>

-The load configuration is set to filter for “ Valencia, patinete”.
-Those values can be change in any time to search for any keyword.

-* Go to the Pub/Sub publisher Box, click on properties and configure the project to use your google project id created.

  * Finally launch the workflow.

-* Validate on  Spyder console that you see the messages printed.

 * Go to Kibana dashboard and see that you see it updated on real time.